brickbots/PiFinder/docs/source/user_guide.rst

    :alt: Catalog

 You can select the number of nearby objects you want to push to the observing list.
 Let's get 20 nearby Messier objects we've never logged observations for!
-Press the *4* key and you'll end up at the `Locate <user_guide_ui.md#locate>`_ screen with a list of these 20 objects sorted by distance from the current pointing position.
+Press the *4* key and you'll end up at the `Locate <#locate>`_ screen with a list of these 20 objects sorted by distance from the current pointing position.

 .. image:: ../../images/screenshots/how_to_see_LOCATE_001_docs.png